matt-dray/r.oguelike/README.md

 r.oguelike::start_game()
 ```

+The screen will clear and you’ll see this:

     # # # # # # # # #
     # . . . .
 E . . #
     # . . . . . . . #